rawnet/storybook-design-system/README.md

 5.  **`.gitignore`**: This file tells git which files it should not track or maintain during the development process of your project.

+6.  **`build-storybook.log`**: Version Control for Storybook Components

+7.  **`CHANGELOG.md`**: Version Control for NPM Module and yarn/npm publish

-6. **`LICENSE`**: The template is licensed under the MIT licence.
+8. **`LICENSE`**: The template is licensed under the MIT licence.

-7. **`package.json`**: Standard manifest file for Node.js projects, which typically includes project specific metadata (such as the project's name, the author among other information).
+9. **`package.json`**: Standard manifest file for Node.js projects, which typically includes project specific metadata (such as the project's name, the author among other information).
 It's based on this file that npm will know which packages are necessary to the project.

-8. **`yarn.lock`**: This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(Do not change it manually).**
+10. **`yarn.lock`**: This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(Do not change it manually).**

-9. **`README.md`**: A text file containing useful reference information about the project.
+11. **`README.md`**: A text file containing useful reference information about the project.

 ## Learning Storybook